JuliusTechCo/JuliusGraph/README.md

 In this repository, you will find a number of tutorials that explain the awesomeness of graph computing.
-These tutorials show how to use graph computing to build real solutions for real world problems, they can help you to quickly get started with graph programming and graph computing.
-We promise you that you will feel enlighted by graph computing once you go through these tutorials.
+These tutorials show how to use graph computing to build real solutions for real world problems, they will help you to quickly get started with graph programming and graph computing.
+We promise that you will feel enlighted by graph computing once you go through these tutorials.
 You will never look at programming the same way again!

 To report issues, request new features or general inquiries, please raise a github issue